 3. Checking Using Command Prompt

-Using command prompt to figure out what motherboard you have is also a very simple method.
+Using a command prompt to figure out what motherboard you have is also a very simple method.

 Once the “Command Prompt” window opens, type in the following command.